Combining physical, psychosocial and digital elements of security and care with security planning and management into an integrated approach

 This training combines physical, psychosocial and digital elements of security and care with security planning and management into an integrated approach.
 We will build on experiences and best-practices in the room and create a space to think critically and act to improve the security of activists, their communities, and beloved ones with the objective of “well-being in action”.

-Combining work developed in the Holistic Security Manual with the resilience trainings developed by the Ulex team over the last decade, this week long immersive training shares an integrated approach to digital, physical, and psycho-social security for individuals and organisations.
+Combining work developed in the Holistic Security Manual with the resilience trainings developed by the Ulex team over the last decade, this week long immersive training shares an integrated and systematic approach to digital, physical, and psycho-social security for individuals, groups and organisations.

 Creating Space: Security and Radical Well-being

 This dimension will support participants to reclaim security as a subjective and personal or community concept.
 We will explore the shrinking space of work for activists in their context (law, violence, technology, and impact through gender, race, ethnicity, sexual orientation, etc.).
 Starting with defining psychological responses to threats, we will build an understanding of responses to risk and the impact of stress and trauma on well-being, care and security.
 We will explore self-care, collective-care and well-being as political tools in political struggles, along with the importance of mobilising inner resources and solidarity while improving security in groups and organisations.